 How You Can Help Raptors

 - Dispose of trash in appropriate receptacles and pick up trash around roadways.
 Raptors are attracted to the small mammals which eat the morsels of food left on litter.
 Removing litter along roadways reduces the chance of raptors colliding with vehicles.

 - Remove sport netting during off-seasons.
 Properly dispose of fishing line or kite string to prevent raptors from becoming entangled in them.
 Use care when hanging Christmas lights, making sure lights are tightly secured to the structure with no hanging loops that can cause entanglements.

 - When hunting and fishing, switch to lead-free fishing gear and lead-free ammunition.
 Only a tiny amount of lead can cause fatal poisoning in raptors.
 Raptors can consume lead from scavenging on carrion or gut piles, or from eating birds that have accidently ingested lead.
 Burying gut piles can also be beneficial.

 - Watch/photograph raptors responsibly.
-Many people enjoy watching raptors, but it is important to enjoy them without disturbing them.
+Many people enjoy watching and photographing raptors, but it is important to enjoy them without disturbing them.
 Disturbance can cause a thin bird to waste valuable energy, or cause an adult to leave vulnerable eggs or young unattended, or cause stress leading to nest failure.
 Maintain adequate distance to prevent displacing a bird or disturbing their habitat.
 Protect the habitat around nesting or roosting sites.
 Do not use call recordings to draw in birds.
 Do not bait birds.